Latinos Beyond Reel: Summary

-The documentary also explores some of the recent positive shows and the impacts they are having on society.
-Some prime examples of sitcoms that portray Latinos in a positive light are Dora the Explorer, George Lopez, and Ugly Betty.
-It is also said that some actress still plays the overhyped Latino stereotypical role.
-Sofia Vergara of Modern Family is one of the most well-known Hispanic actors of all time and still, plays that Latino stereotype.
-Since so many people view Sofia Vergara as a staple of Latino culture when she plays the stereotypes, people believe they are true.
-The documentary gets at the fact that Latino roles are marginalized on and off camera.
+The documentary also explores recent positive portrayals of Latinos in American media and the impacts they are having on society, including Dora the Explorer, George Lopez, and Ugly Betty.
+Unfortunately, some modern Latina actresses like Sofia Vergara of Modern Family play their roles very stereotypically.
+Sofia Vergara in particular is one of the most well-known Hispanic actors of all time but still plays to expected Latina stereotypes.
+Since so many people view Sofia Vergara as a staple of Latino culture, when she plays to these stereotypes people believe they are true.
+The documentary pinpoints the fact that Latino roles are marginalized on and off camera.